 Creative nonfiction is a gloriously flexible genre.
 What we don’t know or can’t know doesn’t have to wreck our writing.
 Instead, what seemed at first to be only an empty space can be an opportunity to shape and expand a narrative, exploring the gaps and writing our way through the myths.

 Jessica Handler is the author of Braving the Fire: A Guide to Writing About Grief and Loss and Invisible Sisters: A Memoir.
-Her nonfiction... read more
+Her forthcoming... read more

 The scratching & hammering & tapping of writing